 Obviously this is the seal’s natural habitat, not ours so please be ethical when taking photographs/getting close to them.
 The signs located on the walk state to stay 20 metres away at all times but I must admit some of the seals were sleeping on the track – just walk straight by slowly.
 I’m so thankful for these moments.

 Walk the Waterfall Track at Belmont Regional Park

-This maybe one of the more unique things to do in Wellington but it’s a lot of fun especially in winter!
+This may be one of the more unique things to do in Wellington but it’s a lot of fun especially in winter!
 Belmont Regional Park is located just outside of Wellington and takes about 25 minutes to reach in a car.
-You can reach the park by public transport which you can take a look at here as there are a lot of options.
-In the summer time the waterfall track also known as ‘wet foot track’ is popular with Wellington locals and families.
+In the summertime, the waterfall track is also known as ‘wet foot track’ is popular with Wellington locals and families.
 People are known from stripping down and walking up the stream to the waterfall and enjoy a cool refreshing splash around.

 PS I take no responsibility for any slips or trips into the stream by recommending this in this post!

 This is one of the best hikes to get fantastic views of the city!
 The hike/walk is fairly easy with some steeper inclines at times.
 You can walk to Mount Victoria from numerous different points in the city or from Haitaiti.
 You can drive but where’s the fun in that?
 The views are supposed to be great for sunset but I’m yet to venture up there at that time of day.